sanjaymahto/bar-table-interaction/README.md

 ```
   running project:
 ```
     1).
-Run `not run build` command to run webpack to create a build.
+Run `npm run build` command to run webpack to create a build.
     2).
 After creating the build Run `npm start` to start the server.
 ```